Welcome to my Massive Skill breakdown post!

 JOAT: Useful skill on tanks that get crew members knocked out a lot.
 Probably a good 4th skill in general.
 Doesn't stack with anything, but it's fairly useful for non-Large Med Kit equip setups if you prefer to run food instead. (or your driver likes to die a lot like on Chinese Heavies)

 Eagle Eye: There's some use for this skill in personal missions.
 Esp in high ROF/Auto tanks and super caliber tanks due to the way that module damage is computed.
-Functions the same way that Designated target does. (your crew has to spot the tank and then your gun has to be pointed at the tank for a few sec to see if anything is damaged)
+Functions the same way that Designated target does. (your crew has to spot the tank and then your gun has to be pointed at the tank for a few sec to see if anything is damaged.
+DOES work with arty.)

 Mentor: Treat it like a perk and retrain it to 100% and keep it on.
 Really only useful for 6+ men crews. and then you waste the skill slot.
 Just let it go....

 Snap Shot: Pretty useful for all tanks, even casemates and arty.
-Reduces bloom by 7.5% on turret rotation/Gun movement.
+Reduces bloom by 7.5% on turret rotation/Gun movement (3.5 effective).
 Works great with Vstab!
+Does stack with Driver's Smooth Ride skill

-Deadeye: also fairly useful! extra chance to break stuff is always a good thing! best on auto loaders and high caliber hitters.
-High ROF tanks and super caliber tanks get some nice benefit from it due to the way that module damage is computed. (it's basically an overmatch rule, similar to the 2x mechanics. some supercalibers can get into 3x turf vs medium tanks.)
+Deadeye: also fairly useful! extra chance to break stuff is always a good thing!
+AWESOME on auto loaders and high caliber hitters.
+High ROF tanks and super caliber tanks get some nice benefit from it due to the way that module damage is computed. (it's basically an overmatch rule, similar to the 2x mechanics. some supercalibers can get into 3x turf vs medium/lights tanks.)
+This is one of my favorite practical skills.
+The extra dmg to De-Track (all that tasty track dmg bonus) and also to maybe wreck someone's crew/modules is entertaining

-Designated target: Great for scouts (just autolock them), Some meds.
-390+ base VR is a good candidate for this skill.
+Designated target: Great for scouts (just autolock and run), Some meds.
+400+ base VR is a good candidate for this skill.
 Works the same way that Eagle Eye works.
 Heavies, unless you need it for a personal mission skip it.

 Off Road Driving: Best skill a driver can have, improved movement on non-paved surfaces and you can outturn someone with clutch braking.
 Good for fast tanks.

-Clutch braking: 2nd best skill! tiny bit faster deg/sec PIVOT turning (not on the move) than ORD but worse passibility all over.
+Clutch braking: 2nd best skill! tiny bit faster deg/sec PIVOT turning (A/D only not W/S) than ORD but worse passibility all over.
 Good for casemates/arty and slow turning tanks (T67 hellcat, grille T95 etc)

 Preventative Maint: Great for preventing engine fires (not gas tank fires).
 Stacks with Auto Fire Ext!
 Training the crew on FireFighting is a good idea as well if you plan to run Food instead of AFE.

-Controlled Impact: Only for teh lulz if you like ram kills (KV5 hate train) and maybe Cromwell blitzing in SH.
+Controlled Impact: Only for teh lulz if you like ram kills (KV5/E50M hate train) and maybe Cromwell blitzing in SH.
+Hilarious but not needed.

 Safe stowage: best loader skill. +25% durability to Ammo racks. (ammo rack HP+25%) Stacks with the wet ammo rack equip.
 Spreadsheets to look at